 “True, yours is truly delicious.”

-She blushes, “Thanks, Kira~” she sighs elated.
+“Thanks, Kira~” she sighs elated.
 “Also, I prefer to support other farmers to produce and to sell their marvelous produce.”

 “True,” I nod.